Blowflies

 3. Deltamethrin.
 These products only treat an existing strike.

 Plunge dipping in an organophosphate (OP) will also treat and prevent blowfly strike.
 However, SCOPS recommends using one of the topical products where possible to target blowfly, rather than using the broad activity of the OP unless it is necessary.
 If an OP is used, it must be as a plunge dip; the use of any other method of application is not legal.
-Click to read a statement about OP application from the Veterinary medicines Directorate (VMD).

 Remember